Updated: September 21, 2022

 Medium Partner Program and distribution

-Making a story eligible for earning money does not affect your distribution status.
-Your stories are eligible for additional distribution regardless of your Partner Program or paywall status.
+Making a story eligible for earning money does not affect your distribution status or improve your chances of getting increased distribution.
+Your stories are eligible for recommendation regardless of your Partner Program or paywall status.

-If you choose to meter your story, it will be eligible to earn money based on member reading time, and it will be part of the metered paywall, and accessible only to Medium members, who are paying Medium subscribers.
+If you choose to meter your story, it will be eligible to earn money based on member reading time.
+It will be part of Medium’s metered paywall and accessible only to Medium members, who are paying Medium subscribers.
 If you do not want to meter your story, it will not be eligible to earn and will not be part of the paywall.

-- Review Medium's Curation Guidelines to learn what curators look for in a story and what disqualifies it from being curated.
+- Review Medium's distribution standards to learn what curators look for in a story and what disqualifies it from being curated.

-- Follow the Creators Hub publication for additional resources about how to be successful writing on Medium.
+Browse the Creators Hub publication for additional resources about how to be successful in writing on Medium.